-This week, Longines announced a vintage-inspired timepiece called the *Flagship Heritage 60th Anniversary Limited Edition* that is based on the 1957s model called the “Flagship.”
+This week, Longines announced a vintage-inspired timepiece called the Flagship Heritage 60th Anniversary Limited Edition that’s based on the 1957s model called the “Flagship.”

-The case measures 38.5 mm, which is larger than the original 1957 model, but this is a perfect size for 2017, unlike the 2014 re-release of the Conquest, that is arguably a bit too small for modern tastes at 35 mm.
+The case measures 38.5 mm, which is larger than the original 1957 model, but this is a perfect size for 2017, unlike the 2014 re-release of the Conquest, which’s arguably a bit too small for most modern tastes.

 All three models have a silver dial, with a smooth center, and brushed, sloped, outer section, giving it a two-tone appearance.
 The Arabic numerals (at 12, 3, 6, and 9) and indexes are rose gold plated on the steel and pink gold watches, and yellow gold on the yellow gold piece.
 The hour and minute hands are Dauphine-shaped, with a baton-shaped small second hand.
 All three hands have been gold-plated to match the hour markers.